 Once your kombucha has fermented to your ideal tartness, it is time to get it bottled!

-The topic of secondary fermentation, flavoring, and carbonation is so vast that I needed to save it for another post.
+The topic of secondary fermentation, flavoring, and carbonation is so vast that I needed to save it for another post (here!).
 In short, you’ll add the finished kombucha to air-tight bottles.
 If you wish, you can also add a couple ounces of fruit puree or juice, but the volume should be mostly kombucha.
+See our top 18 favorite fruit/flavor combinations here.
 The bottles then sit at room temperature for anywhere from 2-10 more days, depending on the temperature and flavor.
 Next, move them to the refrigerator to chill before enjoying.

 There are SO many tips and factors that come into play with carbonation.
-We get killer carbonation – click here to learn how!
+We get killer carbonation!
 But please note that it can also be dangerous when done incorrectly.
 The most essential part when it comes to safety is using high-quality bottles; those that are made to withstand the high pressure of brewing and carbonation.
 Literal explosions may occur with bottles that can’t handle it.
-I will write the secondary fermentation post in the coming weeks and link it here!

 Following a traditional “batch” method (in a crock without a spigot): Pull out your SCOBY, set it on a clean plate, carefully pour most of the finished kombucha into bottles, and leave behind the appropriate amount of starter liquid for the next batch.
 See the chart below for how much liquid to keep behind, depending on your size vessel.
 Continuous brew kombucha is a little more free-flowing.
 Pull off as much as you want to bottle, but leave at least a few cups of finished booch behind.
 The SCOBY can stay in place during bottling.